 How CausalImpact Works?

-CausalImpact (CI) uses predictive analytics to estimate what would have happened to a variable in the absence of an event.
+CausalImpact (CI) uses predictive analytics to estimate what would have happened to a variable in the absence of an event, also known as causal inference.

 Then, it compares the actual results to the estimation.